 It’s located very close to British Vogue HQ, and so rumour has it that it is home to many high end cast offs.
 Definitely worth checking out if you are in the area!
 9 Princes St, Mayfair, London W1B 2LQ.

+When thinking about the best thrift stores in London.
+It’s important to know your stuff when it comes to the different chains in London.
+There’s a few of them, and some may look like regular stores from the outside.
 Here are just some of the charity shop chains that you’ll want to keep an eye out for if you are looking for thrift stores in London…

 Traid has 11 stores in London, and they are much loved by locals and visitors alike.
 You can usually find an eclectic mixture of vintage and modern clothing at these thrift stores- all very reasonably priced.